 Ivanovich Games brings the fun of what has always worked and taken it to the next level into Virtual Reality with 1976 – Back to Midway.
 Sometimes it’s just the nostalgia with a new perspective that reminds us of the fun times we always had, why continue playing the games that we love, and why playing games in Virtual Reality is more than justified.
 And with all that is going on in the world, couldn’t we use just a little bit more nostalgia and fun in our lives?

-976 – Back to Midway is out now on Steam along with a free demo and is coming very soon to PlayStation VR.
+1976 – Back to Midway is out now on Steam along with a free demo and Viveport and is coming to the Oculus Quest/Quest 2 via the App Lab on the Oculus Store on March 12, 2021, and on PlayStation VR on July 8, 2021.
 A review code was provided.
 To learn more about Ivanovich Games please visit their site, like them on Facebook, and follow them on Twitter.

 In case you missed the trailer, please enjoy.
 Until next time, I have to get back to the Quantum Air Combat Simulator and help correct the leaderboard situation.